openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 ### Goals

-* Define a unified failure domain specification for use by the control plane.
+* Define a unified failure domain specification for use by machines.
 * Integrate this into the installer.
-* Integrate this into Control Plane MachineSet.
+* Ensure this can be integrated into ControlPlane MachineSet.
-* Upgrade an existing cluster to use CPMS (but see caveat below).

 ### Non-Goals

-* Upgrading an existing cluster to use network failure domains.
-  Specifying network ports in failure domains requires using an external load balancer.
-Configuration of the external load balancer is not in the scope of this enhancement, but we should note that we do not currently intend to support upgrading from internal to external load balancer so it will not be supported to add failure domains defining network ports to an existing cluster.
+* Integration with ControlPlane MachineSet.

 ## Proposal